Northern Puget Sound salmon fishery delayed until at least mid-February

 |Statewide lakes

 |Some lakes in the southwest region received a good dose of trout or steelhead plants Jan.
 3-4, and include Kress, 14 steelhead; Maryhill, 500 trout; Rowland, 3,000 trout; Silver (in Cowlitz County), 3,000 trout; and Spearfish, 2,000 trout.
 Locally, head to Goodwin in Snohomish County, which was recently planted with 5,000 trout.
 Other good trout spots are Klineline, Lacamas and Battle Ground.
 Fair for cutthroat trout in Lake Washington and Lake Sammamish.
-Ice fishing conditions improved at Fish Lake near Leavenworth with some trout and perch caught.
+Ice-fishing conditions improved at Fish Lake near Leavenworth, with some trout and perch caught.
 Moses Lake has about 10 to 11 inches of ice with fair to good catches of perch.
 Slow to fair for trout at American, Spanaway, Campbell and Spencer.
 Very good for kokanee in Lake Roosevelt.
 Fair to good for kokanee and lake trout in Lake Chelan.

 |Biting: YesRating: ★★★